afeld/python-public-policy/resources.md

 ## Learning more

-Want to keep going after this class?
+Want to keep going with Python after this class?
+See the sections below for specifics, and [Developer Roadmaps](https://roadmap.sh/) for directions you can go at a high level.

 ### Python fundamentals

 Recommended focusing on fundamentals of Python 3.
-Many "learn Python" resources will be web development-oriented (they will probably mention [Django](https://www.djangoproject.com/)/[Flask](https://flask.palletsprojects.com/)), so you might want to look for ones that focus on data science or Python 3 on its own.
-Some that are data-oriented:
+Many "learn Python" resources will be web development-oriented — they will probably mention [Django](https://www.djangoproject.com/)/[Flask](https://flask.palletsprojects.com/).
+If you want to stay focused on data, you might want to look for ones that focus on data science or Python 3 generally, such as:

 - [Automate the Boring Stuff with Python](https://automatetheboringstuff.com/)
 - freeCodeCamp's [Scientific Computing with Python](https://www.freecodecamp.org/learn/scientific-computing-with-python/) class